FAQ about Taiga Tiger cattery

 Our health guarantee

-• 7 day (from the arrival) warranty on the following infections: feline herpesvirus 1 (FHV1), feline calicivirus (FCV), feline panleukopenia virus (FPV), and rabies.
+• 7 day (from the arrival) warranty on all parasite diseases and the following infections: herpesvirus, calicivirus, panleukopenia, and rabies.
 In the event that a kitten is diagnosed with any of these diseases, we will reimburse the cost of treatment, but in an amount not exceeding the kitten price.

 • 1 year (from birth) warranty on FIP.
-FIP is a lethal infection caused by mutated feline coronavirus (FCoV).
+FIP is a mostly lethal infection caused by mutated feline coronavirus (FCoV).
 It's currently unknown why FCoV mutates in one cat and doesn't mutate in another.
-There're factors that are presumed to influence the incidence of FIP, including genetic susceptibility.
-FIP can't be predicted or prevented, however we will offer the replacement or full refund if any kitten will be diagnosed.
+There're factors that are presumed to influence the incidence of FIP, including stress and genetic susceptibility.
+FIP can't be predicted or prevented, however we will offer a replacement or full refund if any kitten will be diagnosed*.

-• 1 year (from birth) warranty on HCM.
+• 2 years (from birth) warranty on HCM.
 HCM is a complex, age-dependent disease that progresses slowly.
 It's considered to be hereditary, but its genetic cause is unknown for Siberians.
 There's not much we can do to minimize the risk of HCM.
-We annually screen the hearts of our adult cats, but even then there's no guarantee that healthy parents wouldn't produce affected offspring. Аlthough we don't believe that HCM would ever be eliminated from the pedigreed cat population, we will replace any kitten diagnosed via echocardiogram with moderate to severe HCM before its first birthday.
+We annually screen the hearts of our adult cats, but even then there's no guarantee that healthy parents wouldn't produce affected offspring. Аlthough we don't believe that HCM would ever be eliminated from the pedigreed cat population, we will replace any kitten diagnosed via echocardiogram with moderate to severe HCM before its first birthday or offer a full refund*.

 What we feed our cats

-Currently, we mostly feed different recipes of Purina Pro Plan dry food to our cats and kittens, such as Pro Plan Nature Elements or Pro Plan Delicate.
-Sometimes we give them wet food to pamper.
+Currently, we mostly feed different recipes of Purina Pro Plan dry and wet food to our cats and kittens, such as Pro Plan Vital Functions or Pro Plan Delicate.

 Given that 94% of the wet foods analyzed did not comply with FEDIAF guidelines, we have decided to limit consumption of them and focus on dry foods.